 Energy Codes in the Southwest

 Each southwest state operates differently for the adoption of energy codes and standards.
-Although most states in the country adopt a mandatory statewide code, southwest state each have variations.
+Although most states in the country adopt a mandatory statewide code, southwest states each have variations.
 Utah adopts a statewide mandatory energy code, and all local jurisdictions must update their building codes to align with state codes or ask for legislative approval for changes.
 New Mexico also has a statewide code, but it allows local jurisdiction to adopt stronger codes if they provide their own enforcement.
 Nevada adopts a statewide code but since it doesn’t require local jurisdictions to adopt it, it is more of a guideline.
-Colorado requires at least the 2003 IECC but jurisdictions can adopt newer codes.
+Colorado requires that jurisdictions adopt at least one of the three most recent versions of the IECC upon updating any other building code.
 Arizona and Wyoming are known as “home rule states” where mandatory building codes are adopted and enforced entirely on a local level.

 Here’s a snapshot of current state and local code adoption status in the southwest states.
 Download the PDF here